freescape/vmmonitor/README.md

 - Automate domain starting to enable staggering VM launches with delays
 - Provide a simple https interface for starting/stopping/saving VMs

+This runs as a service on the host hypervisor.

 ## monitor